natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 # Introduction
 We will continue where we left off [last week](https://natalieagus.github.io/50033/2021/01/01/unityfornewborns.html) by trying to polish our game a little bit better with sound effects, animation, and platforms.
+As usual, Unity pros can jump straight to the Checkoff heading to find out more information about the required final state of this Lab without having to read all the details.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzODQ3Nzg3NSwtMjAxMDY1NTc4MSwtMz
+eyJoaXN0b3J5IjpbNzU4NTgwNTc4LC0zMzg0Nzc4NzUsLTIwMT
-Y2MDg2NzkwLDk1NzczNTk5MV19
+A2NTU3ODEsLTM2NjA4Njc5MCw5NTc3MzU5OTFdfQ==
 -->